codists/English-In-CS-Books/m.md

+# manifest

+- **定义**

+  c. a document listing a ship's contents, cargo, passengers, and crew, for the use of customs officers.

+- **示例**

+  You’ll use the deploy.yml manifest in the root of the GitHub repo(《quick start kubernetes》第108页).

+  在这里，使用的 manifest 强调这个文件是“a structured document”，" a document that  lists specific items(like deployment setting)"。其实用 file, document 也行。

 # manifesto

-1.manifestus: manus("hand") + festus"grasp(to quickly take sth)"
+- **manifestus: manus("hand") + festus"grasp(to quickly take sth)"**

-2.manifesto: manifestus + -o(suffix used in Latin nouns)
+- **manifesto: manifestus + -o(suffix used in Latin nouns)**

-"Manifestus" originally conveyed the idea of something being grasped by hand， Over time, the term evolved into "manifesto," which refers to a public declaration of intentions, opinions, or goals—essentially making something clear or evident to others.
+"Manifestus" originally conveyed the idea of something being grasped by hand， Over time, the term evolved into "manifesto," which refers to a public declaration of intentions, opinions, or goals—essentially making something clear or evident to others(宣言).

 c. a written statement that makes ideas clear and visible to the public.

+- **示例**

-示例：In 1985, Stallman published the GNU Manifesto, which argues that all software should be free(《Operating System Concepts》第 45 页)。
+In 1985, Stallman published the GNU Manifesto, which argues that all software should be free(《Operating System Concepts》第 45 页)。

 # mark up